-A community group is 6-12 adults that gather weekly in homes throughout the city.
+A community group is 10+ adults that commit to gather weekly together in a home or other location in the city.
 All groups are led by trained leaders who receives oversight and support from the pastoral team.
-Groups generally meet on Wednesday nights for about 1.5 hours for worship, Bible study, fellowship and prayer.
+Groups on Sunday and Wednesday nights for about 1.5 hours for worship, Bible study, fellowship and prayer.

 Although each group is a little bit different due to the personalities of leaders and members, there are some foundational things that happen each week in every group.